Honeybees on the outside of a hive during a May nectar flow

 • Keep good notes on which colonies show strong queen cell activity and when.

 When queen cells are found, it is important not to panic.
 Follow your chosen method carefully and record exactly what you did.
+If you are unsure how to respond, review queen cells and swarm control to understand your options before acting.
 This will help you follow up on subsequent inspections and review what worked well.
+If you are unsure what the cells mean, start with what to do if you find queen cells, then compare your options in artificial swarm or split a hive.

 Public swarm advice: If you or a member of the public see a swarm hanging on a hedge, tree or structure, stay calm and avoid spraying it.
 Visit the Report a Swarm page for guidance and local swarm collector contacts, so swarms can be removed safely.